Axis: Bold as Love: Music and lyrics

 "You Got Me Floatin'", a rock song opening with a swirling backwards guitar solo, opens the second side of the album.
 Roy Wood and Trevor Burton from the Move, who toured with Hendrix on a package tour through Britain during winter 1967, supplied backing vocals.
 According to Wood, he and Burton were in the studio next door while the song was being recorded, and Redding came by and asked them if they would like to sing on it.
 The following track, "Castles Made of Sand", is a ballad that also includes a backwards guitar solo.
-"She's So Fine", Redding's contribution to the album as a composer, a very British pop/rock Who-influenced piece, features Redding on lead vocals with help from Mitchell.
+"She's So Fine", Redding's sole contribution to the album as a writer, is a quintessentially a British pop and rock Who-influenced piece, featuring Redding on lead vocals with assistance from Mitchell.
 "One Rainy Wish" begins as a ballad waltz, but develops a rock feel during the chorus that is in a different time signature from the verses.

 The song "Little Miss Lover" has elements of funk, while the final song of the album, "Bold as Love", with an extended guitar solo at the end, closes out the album.
-In 2004, Rolling Stone ranked "Little Wing" number 357 in its list of the 500 Greatest Songs of All Time.
+In 2004, Rolling Stone ranked "Little Wing" number 357 on its list of the "500 Greatest Songs of All Time", with its position rising to number 188 in the 2020 revision.

 Hendrix composed the album's title track and finale around two verses and two choruses, during which he pairs emotions with personas, comparing them to colors.
 The song's coda features the first recording of stereo phasing.
 Numerous attempts at a basic rhythm track were undertaken before a satisfactory one was achieved on the 27th take.
 Shadwick described the composition as "possibly the most ambitious piece on Axis, the extravagant metaphors of the lyrics suggesting a growing confidence" in Hendrix's songwriting.
 His guitar playing throughout the song is marked by chordal arpeggios and contrapuntal motion, with tremolo-picked partial chords providing the musical foundation for the chorus, which culminates in what musicologist Andy Aledort described as "simply one of the greatest electric guitar solos ever played".
 The track fades out on tremolo-picked thirty-second note double stops.
 In 2011, Guitar World ranked the track number 24 in a list of Hendrix's 100 greatest performances.